-If there’s to be a list of the fluffiest big dogs, then there’s no way anyone would leave out the Old English Sheepdog.
-Just look at their adorable form and tell us we’re wrong!
-Aside from all the fluffiness, these dogs also charm dog owners with their great personality.
+You cannot have a list of big fluffy dogs without the Old English Sheepdog.
+Aside from all the fluffiness, these dogs also charm with their great personality.
 They have a zest for life that you’d be hard put to ignore.
 For people who want an energetic and enthusiastic canine companion that also makes a great family pet, the Old English Sheepdog is it.

 On the flip side, these dogs bond with their family quite strongly.
 So, if you leave them at home for extended durations, they can begin to experience anxiety.
 And even though they suit novice canine keepers, the Old English Sheepdogs need regular exercise — lots of it.
 Not giving them a chance to tire themselves out makes them more prone to acting out in destructive ways.

-A very furry breed, the Golden Retriever comes up with so many other reasons for you to spoil them.
+A very furry breed, the Golden Retriever gives you lots of reasons to spoil them.
 First off is the fact that their coat is soft, gorgeous, and golden.
-Secondly, they are very affectionate dogs, which is why you won’t even mind how much they shed.
+Secondly, they are very affectionate dogs, which is why you won’t mind how much they shed.
 Thirdly, they are huggers, so you can expect to get lost in all that furriness at all times.

-In other words, they might be too big to be lapdogs, but that is exactly what a Golden Retriever is.
-No wonder, they are always high up on the AKC’s list of most popular dog breeds in America.
+In other words, Golden Retrievers are big lap dogs.
+No wonder they are always high up on the AKC’s list of most popular dog breeds in America.

-Consider this shaggy mass that can grow up to weigh even more than 150 pounds and 26 inches tall.
-Sure, the size can be intimidating to someone who hasn’t ever encountered Tibetan mastiffs.
-Because they may be gigantic but they are equally huge softies.
-Do you want a furry baby that will positively smother you with their love?
-Then get yourself a Tibetan Mastiff.
+These dogs can grow to weigh more than 150 pounds and 26 inches tall.
+They may be gigantic, but they are generally huge softies.
+If you want a big fluff ball that will positively smother you with their love, then get yourself a Tibetan Mastiff.

-What’s more, this long-haired breed produces intelligent individuals.
-They won’t take to intruders warmly.
-Even so, they will get along well with any other pet pooches inhabiting your home.
-Besides that, Tibetan Mastiffs are quite gentle with kids.
+This long-haired breed produces intelligent individuals that don’t take to intruders warmly.
+They tend to get along well with any other dogs and are quite gentle with kids.

-They have the smarts to think for themselves.
-So, you won’t make them do what they don’t want to easily.
-Hence, send them for training, and only adopt one if you aren’t a novice dog owner.
-Finally, for those occupying the Sun Belt, the weather there won’t be good to Tibetan.
-Their shagginess provides insulation and is meant for the colder climes.
+They can be smart and independent, so training is a must.
+Only adopt one if you aren’t a novice dog owner.
+Finally, for those occupying the Sun Belt, the weather there generally too warm for a Tibetan.
+Their shagginess provides insulation and is for the colder climes.

-The perfect family pooch is affectionate, first of all.
-They should also be excited for life and enthusiastic, in general.
-And finally, you’d want a canine that is intelligent enough to protect your home from invasions and such.
-Guess what, though?
-The American Eskimo dog ticks all those bring-it-home-immediately boxes!
+The perfect family dog is affectionate, first of all.
+They should also be excited about life and intelligent enough to protect your home: an apt description or the American Eskimo Dog.

 Check out this Giant Alaskan Malamute:

-Want a cuddle buddy that is as large as a Siberian Husky?
+Want a cuddle buddy as large as a Siberian Husky?
 Then go for an Alaskan Malamute.
-Be warned that these are beastly canines in terms of size.
-They can weigh more than a hundred pounds!
+Be warned that these large dogs can weigh more than a hundred pounds!

 Now for the fuzzy part.
-They don’t always come wrapped in long coats but Alaskan Malamutes do have a double coat.
-An outer layer of fur is insulated under a much softer fuzzier one.
+Malamutesdon’talways come wrapped in long coats, but Alaskan Malamutes do have a double coat.
+An outer layer of fur overlaysa much softer fuzzier one.
 The latter keeps them warm and snuggly in the frigid cold.
-But more importantly, it makes so much more huggable!
+But more importantly, it makes them so huggable!

 Aside from being good for snuggles, Alaskan Malamutes are also independent creatures.
-So, they won’t hog your attention.
-They are energetic and will require plenty of exercise for all the muscle and power they possess.
-Despite their independence, your Malamute buddy would love to play with you.
+They are energetic and require plenty of exercise.
+Despite their independence, your Malamute will still love to play with you.

 Anyone looking for a cute fuzzball should adopt a Finnish Lapphund.
 Their name indicates where they are originally from, i.e., Lapland in Finland.
 Lapphunds are hard workers whose ancestors would herd reindeers!

-After retirement, this breed found a home in the bosom of dog lovers.
+After retirement, this breed found a home with dog lovers.
 They make incredibly friendly furry companions and bond with family and friends easily.
 What’s more, they have an innate desire to please the people they bond with and obey them.

-Aussies or Australian Shepherds are literally party animals.
-They are packed with endless amounts of energy, which is why you would have to provide them with an active lifestyle.
-Working breed dogs, like the Australian Shepherds, are always up for play and exercise.
-It means they still have the herding instinct working within.
-Therefore, rain or shine, you’d need to take your fur baby out for a run.
-Don’t imagine that you can tire out an Aussie with a long walk, either.
-Because when bored, they can get really destructive.
+Aussies or Australian Shepherds are party animals.
+They have endless amounts of energy, which is why you have to provide them with an active lifestyle.
+Australian Shepherds are always up for play and exercise, and their herding instinct remains strong.
+Rain or shine, you need to provide them with physical and mental stimulation.
+Don’timagine that you can tire out an Aussie with a long walk, either.
+Because when bored, they can get destructive.

-Australian Shepherds come sporting quite unique coats.
+Australian Shepherds have beautiful coats.
 You will find 14 varying colors vying for your attention.
 There’s also an extra helping of fluff on those multi-hued coats.
 Sure, all that excess hair means they will shed quite a lot.
-However, if you get past that flaw, you’ll be able to see what makes the Aussies one of the best big fluffy dog breeds.
-Even though they cannot stop moving — they are super energetic — you won’t be able to stop grabbing on to them for long hugs.
+However, if you get past that, you’ll be able to see what makes the Aussies one of the best big fluffy dog breeds.

-Keep up the fluff by brushing your Aussie’s coat every day.
-And get a lifetime worth of hugs and snuggles.
+Make sure to brush your Aussie’s coat every day and get a lifetime worth of hugs and snuggles.

 Do you require a snuggle bunny?
-Then the staunch white, long, and thick fur of a Samoyed dog will be perfect for this purpose!
+The staunch white, long, and thick fur of a Samoyed is perfect for this!
 They are as fluffy as dogs can get.
 Additionally, their fur becomes thicker around the neck, creating an honest-to-god leonine mane.

-When you look at a Samoyed’s long tail, you will see another attractive little puff of fur.
-Just work to keep it mat-free.
-Aside from being their floofy selves, Samoyeds usually don’t weigh more than 50 pounds.
-So, you won’t have a large canine to brush and take care of, daily.
+When you look at a Samoyed’s long fluffy tail needs brushing out to keep it mat-free.
+Samoyeds usually don’t weigh more than 50 pounds.

 When it comes to their personality, Samoyeds are very friendly and family-oriented.
 After they bond with you, they can get separation anxiety if forced to spend too much time apart.